Blockchain-Learning-Group/dapp-fundamentals/course-content/exercises.rst

   string public constant symbol = 'YOUR NAME';
   string public constant name = 'YOUR NAME Token';

-2.4 Specify the rate for the purchase of your token
+2.4 Specify the rate for the purchase of your token, line 14
 ---------------------------------------------------
 ::

-  uint public constant rate_ = 2;  // rate of wei / token for purchase
+  uint public constant rate_ = 2;  // rate of token / wei for purchase

 2.5 Complete the buy method.
 ------------------------------